This blog is part of a series about interviewing for applied sport science, if you missed last week’s intro, here it is.

 C) The tightrope walkers are with whom the wheat lies.
 As a support practitioner, the key relationships are with a coach, athlete and other practitioners in a multi-disciplinary team.
 Therefore you have to be able to project yourself delicately along these various tightropes; teamworker but independent, inter-personal but intra-personal, humble but assertive, deferential but assured, patient but persistent; modest but motivated, tolerant but critical, open-minded but discerning.
 If you can balance these factors and more then you will be tightrope walking to success.
 The reality is though you will need to develop this versatility through your adaptability, through trial and error, effort and reflection loops of matured but fast-tracked learning.

-I would reckon, 8 out of 10 times, the admin’ staff who do the 30 second meet and greet, make the same selection as the interviewers who’ve spent 8+ hours slogging through interviews.
+I would reckon, 8 out of 10 times, the sports science admin’ staff who do the 30 second meet and greet, make the same selection as the interviewers who’ve spent 8+ hours slogging through interviews.
 It appears the first impression is cast in milliseconds, being highly related to eventual selection and later management, (known as confirmatory bias).
 So, wheat, if you are thinking about playing hard-ball for a different interview time, or if you had previously dismissed the reception staff as unimportant, you are stepping aboard the 10m platform to perform a Tom Daley-esque tumble into the chaff bucket.
 First impressions matter!

 *This was a real suggestion, until they worked out the acronym!